LangChain-OpenTutorial/Markdown-Generator/sample/docs/04-Model/06-GoogleGenerativeAI-(NEW).md

 print(response.content)
 ```

-    Gemini is Google's large multimodal AI model, designed to handle various types of information, including text, code, audio, and images.
+<pre class="custom">Gemini is Google's large multimodal AI model, designed to handle various types of information, including text, code, audio, and images.
 It's positioned as a competitor to OpenAI's GPT models and aims to be a more versatile and powerful tool.
 Here's a breakdown of key aspects:

     **Key Features and Capabilities:**